rujutabhanose/Data_Analyst_Agent/README.md

-# Data Analyst Agent — Your AI-Powered Data Companion
+# Data Analyst Agent - AI-Powered Data Companion
 > Smarter, faster, and more intuitive analysis of your datasets using **Generative AI + Python.**

 ---

 ## What Is This?
-Meet **Data Analyst Agent 2.0** - an AI-driven assistant that eliminates tedious data crunching.
+Meet the **Data Analyst Agent** - an AI-driven assistant that eliminates tedious data crunching.
 Upload your dataset and queries to instantly get:
 - Visual reports
 - AI-generated insights